isomerpages/mlaw-corp/news/speeches/_posts/2026-08-15-post-Book Launch Speech by SMS Murali Pillai.md

 ---
-title: Book Launch Speech by SMS Murali Pillai
+title: Speech by Senior Minister of State Murali Pillai SC at the Book Launch of 'Unspoken Words' and 'Children of Metropolis' by Dr H M Saleem
-permalink: /book-launch-speech-by-sms-murali-pillai/
+permalink: /book-launch-unspoken-words-children-of-metropolis-speech-by-sms-murali-pillai/
 date: 2026-08-15
 layout: post
 description: ""